Traditional Cataract Surgery in Toronto

-Cataracts are the leading cause of vision loss in Canada.
-Consequently, cataract surgery is one of the most common procedures our eye specialists perform at our facility.
+Cataract surgery is one of the most common procedures that our Toronto eye specialists perform at the Bochner Eye Institute.
 Traditional cataract surgery is complex, but safe and extremely effective.

-Your surgeon makes a tiny incision in the side of the cornea and ultrasound waves then break up the clouded lens so that it can be removed.
-Through the same small incision the surgeon then inserts an IOL (intraocular lens).
-The incision is so small that the eye tissue usually seals itself.
+Cataract surgery begins with a tiny incision in the side of the cornea.
+Ultrasound waves are used to break up the clouded lens so that it can be removed.
+Through the same small incision, the eye surgeon inserts an intraocular lens (IOL) to restore vision.
+The incision is so small that the eye tissue usually heals itself.